asankov/secure-messenger/README.md

 You need to share this key with the person you want to exchange messages with.

-TODO: define secure way to share the key.
+For more info on how to share the key securely, go to [Key Exchange](#key-exchange).

 ### encrypt